tasket/wyng-backup/README.md

 and file path.
 The `-n` or `--dest-name` argument tells Wyng to associate the dest location with the name "default" which will be automatically used for future Wyng commands.

+It is required to specify the location of an archive for all actions unless destination name `default` was previously defined with `-n default`.

 ## Operation